We're continuing to transition to the new health regions.

 - use opportunities like team meetings to consider new health regions as you plan and deliver your services

-To support these discussions, we prepared a slide deck presentation.
+To support these discussions, we've updated our slide deck presentation.
 The presentation includes a general overview of the health regions and an update on implementation.

-The slides are intended for delivery at team and department meetings by line managers, heads of service or heads of department.
+The slides are intended for sharing with staff and teams.
+They should be presented at team and department meetings by line managers, heads of service or heads of department.

 Suggested speakers’ notes are included to support managers delivering the presentation.